 Remember, there are other travel credit cards out there that allow for less restrictive earning and redemption options, so if you don’t tend to frequent one chain, you may want to check out some of those products.
 And, ultimately, the best credit card for you depends on your spending habits and lifestyle.
 All those hotel stays, for example, would be lost to interest charges if you’re prone to carrying a balance.
 (If that’s the case, you may be better off with a balance transfer or low-interest credit card.)

 If you do find a credit card that’s a good fit for you, it’s always a good idea to check your credit before applying.
 Credit card applications generate hard inquiries on your credit report, which could ding your score, so you may want to see if it can handle a hit.
-You can pull your free annual credit reports at AnnualCreditReport.com and see your credit scores for free each month on Credit.com.
+You can pull your free annual credit reports at AnnualCreditReport.com and see your credit scores for free every 14 days on Credit.com.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.